 Disclosure of information overseas

-• E&P Staff or third-party vendors located overseas;
+• E&P staff or third-party vendors located overseas;

 Access to and correction of personal information